xuwenyihust/lunaticlog/README.md

 # Lunaticlog
-Lunaticlog is a mock HTTP log generator package, use it to test if your monitor can survive under different conditions.
+Lunaticlog is a mock HTTP log generator package, use it's fake log workloads to test if your monitor / analyzer can survive various extreme conditions.

 ## Documentation